-Seventh Son was financed by Legendary for $95 million and filming completed back in 2012 when the pic was set up for distribution through Warner Bros.
+The budget for Seventh Son was $95 million and it was financed by Legendary and filming completed back in 2012 when the picture was set up for distribution through Warner Bros.
 The original release date was set for February 15, 2013 but was delayed after the vfx house Rhythm & Hues declared bankruptcy and set back the post production schedule.
 The vfx house bust cost Legendary an additional $4.9 million in post costs.
 It was rescheduled for October 18, 2013 but the partnership between Legendary and Warner Bros ended and it was bumped to January 17, 2014 and then delayed again until February 6, 2015.
 After the WB and Legendary split, Warners scheduled their troubled and delayed Jupiter Ascending on the same date as the troubled and delayed Seventh Son.

 CEO of Legendary Thomas Tull expected that Seventh Son was heading for disaster and took an $85 million write down for the pic back in 2013.
 Despite taking a preemptive impairment charge on the movie, in April 2014 China Film Co. invested an undisclosed eight figure amount into the project and took China distribution rights.
 After the WB/Legendary divorce, Legendary found a new home at Universal and Seventh Son finally saw a release through the studio, with all P&A costs covered by Legendary.